micuzzo22/weihsDTA/README.md

 ### Intermetallic Heat
 Now that the curve has been properly adjusted you can integrate to find the intermetallic heat.
 By integrating the curve you get mW * seconds = mJ.
 This can be divided by the initial starting mass in mg to get J/g.

 When comparing the intermetallic heats of different chemistry powders, compare with the molar heat which can be found by converting from J/g to kJ/mol (using the molar mass per atom).
-The `molar_mass_calculator.py` script easily allows you to find the molar mass of a compound with the `get_molar_mass` function.
-This function has a particular syntax it expects.
+The `get_molar_mass` function in the `molar_mass_calculator.py` script is called by the `convert_Jg_kJmol` function which converts units.
+One of the parameters it requires is the `chemstring` which has a particular syntax it expects.
 Use the empirical formula of the compound as a string in the form "XmYn" where X and Y are the chemical symbols and m and n are integers.
 It can handle all multi element compounds.

 ```python
 # Get the intermetallic heat in J/g and kJ/mol